 Snorkel or dive the crystal clear waters and see the beauty and breathtaking vibrancy of the coral.
 Alternatively, if you prefer to stay dry, you can discover the reef from the safety of a semi-sub.
 Dip just one meter below the water and see the splendor of the reef in complete comfort.

 On day eight of your trip, say your farewells to the tropics and head south to Australia’s largest city, Sydney.
-Positioned on a picturesque natural harbor and boasting the iconic Sydney Opera House, Harbour Bridge and Sydney Tower, it is a sight to behold.
-What’s more, its mix of indigenous and colonial history, beautiful city beaches and an enviable dining and bar scene make it a must-see.
+Positioned on a picturesque natural harbor and boasting the iconic Sydney Opera House, Harbour Bridge, and Sydney Tower, it is a sight to behold.
+What’s more, its mix of indigenous and colonial history, beautiful city beaches, and enviable dining and bar scene make it a must-see.

 Ancient sandstone mountains imbued in a sapphire-colored haze seem to be a thing of fairy tales.
 Yet drive just 80 kilometers west of Sydney and you’ll find that the Blue Mountains are not a figment of your imagination.

 See the legendary mountains in all their beauty, as you board a luxury mini coach and set off in a westerly direction.
 Make a stop in the leafy suburb of Glenbrook and go for a quick walk around the Blue Mountains National Park to see cute eastern grey kangaroos in the wild.
 Then set off further into the mountains until you reach the stunning Echo Point Lookout, near Katoomba.
 Here you can enjoy breathtaking views over Jamison Valley and the famous Three Sisters sandstone rock formation.